MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-knowledge-articles.md

 # Work with knowledge articles

-The new knowledge articles in Dynamics 365 Customer Service enable you to create rich knowledge articles along with versioning and translation support.
+The new knowledge experience in Dynamics 365 Customer Service enable you to create rich knowledge articles along with versioning and translation support.
 The new knowledge experience uses the `KnowledgeArticle` entity to store and manage knowledge natively in Dynamics 365 Customer Service.

-This topic provides information about working with the new native knowledge management capabilities in Dynamics 365 Customer Service.

 > [!NOTE]
 > The entities `KBArticle`, `KBArticleTemplate` and `KBArticleComment` are now deprecated.
 This means that we do not expect you to use these entities anymore.
 You must use the newer `KnowledgeArticle` entity for knowledge management in Dynamics 365 Customer Service.
 For more information, see the section **Deprecated knowledge entities** at the end of this topic.